How Long Is A Rugby Game?

 End of Game Process

 Most rugby games end in a tie if time runs out and the score is level.
 However, there are scenarios where a winner must be determined, such as the knockout stage in the Rugby World Cup.
 If two teams are tied after 80 minutes of play in rugby union, they then play 20 more minutes of extra time.
-Similar to association football, the teams switch sides after 10 minutes, then play another 10.
-If the game is still tied after 100 minutes, the teams will play 10 more minutes of sudden death.
+Similar to association football (soccer), the teams switch sides after 10 minutes, then play another 10.
+If the game is still tied after 100 minutes, the teams will play 10 more minutes in a sudden death format.
 It is extremely rare, but if teams are still tied after 110 minutes, each team takes five penalty kicks 22 meters from the goalposts to decide the match in a penalty shootout.

 How long is a rugby sevens game?